jsor/doctrine-postgis/README.md

 ### Property Mapping

-Once the event subscriber is registered, you can use the columns types `geometry` and `geography` in your property mappings (please read the [PostGIS docs](http://postgis.net/docs/manual-2.1/using_postgis_dbmanagement.html#PostGIS_Geography) to understand the difference between these two types).
+Once the event subscriber is registered, you can use the column types `geometry` and `geography` in your property mappings (please read the [PostGIS docs](http://postgis.net/docs/manual-2.1/using_postgis_dbmanagement.html#PostGIS_Geography) to understand the difference between these two types).